Joint Embedding of Graphs: Appendix A

-\begin{IEEEbiography}[{ }]{Shangsi Wang} received the BS degree in mathematics and actuarial science from University of Waterloo in 2012, the MA degree from the Department of Applied Mathematics and Statistics at Johns Hopkins University, in 2014.
-He is currently a graduate student at the Johns Hopkins University, working toward the PhD degree in statistics.
+\begin{IEEEbiography}[{ }]{Shangsi Wang} received the BS degree in mathematics and actuarial science from University of Waterloo in 2012, the PhD degree from the Department of Applied Mathematics and Statistics at Johns Hopkins University in 2019.
+He is currently working in the financial services industry.
 His research interests include statistical inference on random netowrks and pattern recognition in graph datasets. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Jes\'us Arroyo} received the BS degrees in applied mathematics and computer engineering from the Instituto Tecnol\'ogico Aut\'onomo de M\'exico (ITAM) in 2013, and the MA and PhD degrees from the Department of Statistics at the University of Michigan, Ann Arbor, in 2018.
+He is postdoctoral fellow in the Center for Imaging Science at Johns Hopkins University since 2018.
+His research interests include statistical analysis of graphs and high dimensional data, and applications to neuroimaging. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Joshua T. Vogelstein} received the BS degree from the Department of Biomedical Engineering (BME) at Washington University in St. Louis, in 2002, the MS degree from the Department of Applied Mathematics and Statistics at Johns Hopkins University (JHU), in 2009, and the PhD degree from the Department of Neuroscience at JHU in 2009.
 He was a postdoctoral fellow in AMS at JHU from 2009 until 2011, when he was appointed an assistant research scientist, and became a member of the Institute for Data Intensive Science and Engineering.
 He spent two years at Information Initiative at Duke, before becoming Assistant Professor in BME at JHU, and core faculty in the Institute for Computational Medicine and the Center for Imaging Science.
 His research interests include computational statistics, focusing on ultrahigh-dimensional and non-Euclidean neuroscience data, especially connectomics. \end{IEEEbiography}